VED-PRAKA5H/Project-day/README.md

 ## Project 16: Quiz Game
     Answer questions to test your knowledge.
-Get your question and answer from here [OpenTriviaDB](https://opentdb.com/)
+- Get your question and answer from here [OpenTriviaDB](https://opentdb.com/)
+- Updated data.py to question from API

 ## Project 17: The Hirst Painting Project
     Generate art similar to Damien Hirst's spot paintings.